tasawar-hussain/You-Dont-Know-JS/get-started/ch4.md

 A final note on continuing your learning journey with JS, and your path through the rest of this book series: be aware of the *grain* -- recall various references to *grain* earlier in this chapter.

 First, consider the *grain* of how most people approach and use JS.
 You've probably already noticed that these books cut against that *grain* in many respects.
-In YDKJSY, I respect you the reader enough to explain all the parts of JS, not only some select popular parts.
+In YDKJS, I expect you to read enough to explain all the parts of JS, not only some select popular parts.
 I believe you're both capable and deserving of that knowledge.

 But that is not what you'll find from a lot of other material out there.
 It also means that the more you follow and adhere to the guidance from these books -- that you think carefully and analyze for yourself what's best in your code -- the more you will stand out.
 That can be a good and bad thing.
 If you ever want to break out from the crowd, you're going to have to break from how the crowd does it!